Biglar-py/Biglar-py/ReadMe.md

 # 💫 About Me:
 👋 Hi, I’m @Biglar-py<br><br>👀 Interests:<br>I’m passionate about artificial intelligence and my goal is to fill the world with AI.<br><br>🌱 Current Learning:<br>I’ve mastered 80% of the Python programming language and I’m working on the last 20%.
-Additionally, I’m diving into JavaScript and exploring various C languages.<br><br>💞️ Collaboration Goals:<br>I’m eager to collaborate on AI-related projects, as well as tools and smart robots.<br><br>📫 Reach Me:<br><br>Email:
+Additionally, I’m diving into JavaScript and exploring various C languages.<br><br>💞️ Collaboration Goals:<br>I’m eager to collaborate on AI-related projects, as well as tools and smart robots.<br><br>📫 Reach Me:<br>

-    erenbiglarhub@gmail.com
   <br>Telegram:

     @Eren_Biglar2007